Mark-Venture/Documents/Electronics_Needed_for_R2.md

 ## **Slip Ring**:

-The Slip Ring is essental as it takes the wires from the body make it up to the dome without getting twisted as R2's head rotates.
-You need one that is a 22mm body
+The Slip Ring is essental as it takes the wires from the body up to the dome without them getting twisted as R2's head rotates.
+You need one that is a 22mm body.
+Because DroidLink utilizes ESPNow wireless protocol, only power is needed for the dome.
+While you could use a two wire slip ring,  if the pogo pins disconnect, the dome loses power.
+Consider driving over a bumpy road, there might be enough vibration for the pogos to make intermittent connections.
+Therefore having extra wires in the slip ring,  allows for having redundant power lines all the way up, so get at least a 6 wire slip ring which would allow for 3 pairs of positive and negative into the dome.

 An Example: